This post may contain affiliate links. Read my full disclosure policy.

 - 2 tablespoons Thai Red Curry Paste (store-bought, I like this brand), more for spicier

-- 1 cup chicken broth (or use water and one chicken bouillon cube)
+- 1 cup chicken broth (or veggie broth, or use water and one chicken bouillon cube)

 - 1 thinly sliced red bell pepper (optional- sub other veggies)